-This site is not within any known heritage sites or statutory acknowledgement areas and therefore, this recommendation is not inconsistent with the principles of the Treaty of Waitangi.
+This site is not within any known heritage sites or statutory acknowledgement areas.
+The proposal is not considered to be inconsistent with the principles of the Treaty of Waitangi.

 Overall, the proposal is considered to meet the purpose and principles of the RMA.